Migrants push for Spain's Ceuta again after border security tightened | Law-Order

 Reuters TV footage showed hundreds of teenagers being processed at a warehouse where Red Cross officials gave out food and drink.
 'WHAT DID SPAIN EXPECT?'

-Madrid said it had taken a humanitarian decision to allow in Ghali, whose movement seeks independence for Moroccan-run Western Sahara.
-In a further twist, Spain's high court summoned Ghali to appear on June 1 for a preliminary hearing in a war crimes case against him but he declined to sign the papers, a court document seen by Reuters on Wednesday showed.
+Madrid said it had made a humanitarian decision to allow in Ghali, whose movement seeks independence for Moroccan-run Western Sahara.
+In a further twist, Spain's high court summoned Ghali to appear on June 1 for a preliminary hearing in a war crimes case against him, but he declined to sign the papers, a court document seen by Reuters on Wednesday showed.

 A source close to the investigation said he might seek diplomatic immunity under an Algerian passport.
 Spanish Prime Minister Pedro Sanchez did not link events in Ceuta to Ghali's situation, calling Morocco a friend of Spain, though Rabat recalled its ambassador to Madrid for consultations.